 If you’re planning a trip with your Dachshund, it’s easier for him if he’s already used to traveling in his crate at home than it would be if he had never seen one before.
 Crates can be valuable for car rides, plane rides, or long trips in a truck.
 You can even use them to keep Dachshund safe at home while you’re entertaining guests or working in your yard.

 Crate training is one of the best ways to house train a Dachshund puppy.
 And once they’re house trained, you can still use their crates as a way to remind them not to chew on furniture or bark too much.

 - They’re an excellent way to stop wrong behaviors.

-Dachshunds are stubborn dogs, at least compared to other dogs.
+Dachshunds are needy and stubborn dogs, at least compared to other dogs.
 Crate train them from an early age, and you’ll have a little easier time teaching them bad habits.
 For instance, if your dog loves sleeping on your bed, putting him in his crate will give you a chance to show him that his bed is in another room.
 If he’s already used to staying out of the bedroom when the door is shut, he won’t sneak in when you’re sleeping!

 - They can keep your Dachshund safe from accidents.

 You can’t prevent all accidents in the house.
 But if your Dachshund has the habit of chewing and swallowing things he shouldn’t, like shoes, socks, or other household items, a crate can help you keep him safe.
 It also prevents him from getting up on tables or countertops looking for something to chew.